Marisa Berenson

-Vittoria Marisa Schiaparelli Berenson (born February 15, 1947) is an American actress and model.
+Vittoria Marisa Schiaparelli Berenson (born February 15, 1947) is an American actress and former model.
 She appeared on the front covers of Vogue and Time, and won the National Board of Review Award for Best Supporting Actress for her role as Natalia Landauer in the 1972 film Cabaret.
 The role also earned her Golden Globe and BAFTA Award nominations.
 Her other film appearances include Death in Venice (1971), Barry Lyndon (1975), S.O.B.
-(1981) and I Am Love (2009).
+(1981), and I Am Love (2009).

 In 2001, she made her Broadway debut in the revival of Design for Living.